datanav/docs/overview.rst

 Installation
 ------------

-`Installation instructions <https://portal.sesam.in/>`_ can be found in the `Sesam Portal <https://portal.sesam.in/>`_.
-Once it is installed and running, you can check the Sesam Management Studio `here <http://localhost:9042/gui>`_.
+You must sign up using the `Sesam Portal <https://portal.sesam.in/>`_ to install Sesam.
+The default installation type is a cloud based installation, but it's also possible to install Sesam on-premise or in a local cloud environment.
+This document assumes a cloud based installation.

+You can also access an existing Sesam installation by registering in the Sesam Portal and obtaining an invitation from the manager of the existing installation.

+Once you have have access to a running Sesam installation in the portal, you can access the Sesam Management Studio by clicking on its name on the home page in the Portal.

 License
 -------

 Sesam requires a valid license to function.
 Without a valid license the pipes will stop running.
 Instructions for obtaining a valid license can be found in the `Sesam Portal <https://portal.sesam.in/>`_.
+A three month trial license is available for evaluation purposes.

 .. _overview-getting-started: